Autocratic Governments Can Now 'Buy Their Own NSA' - Slashdot

 called intelligence sharing.
 They added a price on it.
 So what ?

-Adobe Flash: spyware installer (Score:2)
+Adobe Flash: spyware installer (Score:4, Informative)

 How many more reasons are required to get rid of it.